waynehartman/WHAlertView/README.md

     }

     @end

-#Known Issues:
+##Requirements

+- Tested on iOS 5+
+- Uses ARC
+- Uses modern Objective-C syntax, so you'll need Xcode 4.4+

+##Known Issues

 - The `layoutSubviews` needs a little bit of cleanup
-- Accessory view is not yet implemented (but will be implemented when `layoutSubviews` is fixed.
+- Accessory view is not yet implemented (but will be implemented when `layoutSubviews` is fixed
-- Window rotation code needs some improvement
+- Window rotation code needs some refactoring

-#License
+##License

  Copyright (c) 2012, Wayne Hartman
  All rights reserved.